NVIDIA Graduate Fellowship Program

 Graduate Fellowship Applications Must Include:

-- Research summary/thesis proposal - up to 2 pages, plus bibliography
+- Research summary/thesis proposal - up to 2 pages, plus bibliography (bibliography does not count toward 2 page maximum for proposal)

 - Resume/Curriculum Vitae (CV) including contact information